 Baits and Lures

 Baits and lures are one of the best ways to take a boar.
 Their natural food sources include: Acorns, snakes, salamaders, grubs, crawfish, fresh plant roots, etc. Dry corn works great, but it can take awhile for them to find it.
-Sour mash can help them find it quicker, but I do suggest putting it out with fresh dry corn also.
-The Sour Mash Excel drives the hogs crazy and they will devour the corn!
+Our Sour mash and Nitro products can help them find it quicker, but I do suggest putting it out with fresh dry corn also.
+The Sour Mash Excel and Nitro products drives the hogs crazy and they will devour the corn!

 Wild hogs love to follow coons, a raccoon is excellent at finding food and the boar know this.
 Any time you have a heavy concentration of coons, the boar are sure to follow.
 Most of the time the coons will find your bait first.
 So let them eat all they want, they are just calling the hogs in for you!
 This is another reason that I always use coon urine and boar urine around my traps and baiting areas.
 Below you can see that the coons found it and the hogs took it away.